deity-io/falcon-platform-docs/docs/platform/integration/talonone/configuration.md

 ## Installation

-Using our example project, `demo-v3` you will have talonone support without having to do any custom dev.

-But if you used another demo you can just install `@deity/falcon-talonone-module` (add it also to `server/package.json`) and enable it in configuration file (`server/config/default.json`) and assign to shop extension:
+You can install `@deity/falcon-talonone-module` (add it also to `server/package.json`) and enable it in configuration file (`server/config/default.json`) and assign to promotion extension:

 ```json
   "modules": {